Aiven-Labs/the-5-types-of-database/slides.typ

   - Queries are written in JSON

-  - Schema design up front is optional - it will deduce a schema for you
+  - Schema design up front is optional
+    - but sometimes advised

   - Data visualisation tools built in
 ]